Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 the_next_morning: page, text
 --
-The next morning her sharp words came back to her —
+The next morning her sharp words came back —
 the foot-stomp, the courtyard, the “Don’t touch me.”

-She sat there a long time,
+She sat a long time,
 thinking about what she’d done,
 and about a boy with wind in his name
 who used to make her laugh without even trying.

-She remembered how proud she’d been, telling herself she was saving them both each time she went to Mass instead of flying.
+She remembered how proud she’d been,
+telling herself she was saving them both
+each time she went to Mass instead of flying.

-But now it was plain: she hadn’t saved anyone.
+But it was plain now: she hadn’t saved anyone.
-If she’d spent those hours training, that aborted takeoff might have been a clean, perfect flight.
+If she’d spent those hours training,
+that aborted takeoff might have been a clean flight.

+Playing and caring with eyes open
+was more than praying with eyes closed —
+on the ground or in the sky.

+And that thought stayed with her.

 --
 hi_wind: page, text
 --
+It was probably too late to fix things.

-She picked up her laptop,
+But she picked up her laptop,
 feeling the smooth, cold metal,
-remembering the day he’d given it to her —
+remembering the day Wind gifted it to her —
 the grin, the way he’d said,
 “We’re always here, even if we’re not right there.”